unreal4u/telegram-api/README.md

 pass that object to TelegramLog->performApiRequest() and you'll get the native Telegram response back as an object.
 Different methods return different object types.

-Please refer to the examples directory to view examples of all implemented methods.
+Please refer to the [examples directory](https://github.com/unreal4u/telegram-api/tree/master/examples) to view examples of some of the implemented methods, including inline bots.

+For examples of actual code that works in a production environment, please refer to my other repo: https://github.com/unreal4u/tg-timebot

 ## Getting updates via Webhook